Bryan De La Cruz Player Props: Marlins vs. Giants

 Bryan De La Cruz At The Plate

-- Among the qualifying hitters in MLB action, he ranks 50th in batting average, 89th in on-base percentage, and 123rd in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 49th, his on-base percentage ranks 90th, and he is 127th in the league in slugging.

-- De La Cruz enters this game on a five-game hitting streak.
-Over the course of his last outings, he's hitting .450.
+- De La Cruz will look to extend his six-game hitting streak.
+He's batting .368 during his last outings.

-- De La Cruz has reached base via a hit in eight games this season (of 15 played), and had multiple hits in four of those games.
+- De La Cruz has gotten at least one hit in 56.3% of his games this season (nine of 16), with more than one hit four times (25.0%).

-- He has homered in one of 15 games, and in 1.8% of his plate appearances.
+- He has gone deep in one of 16 games, and in 1.7% of his plate appearances.

-- De La Cruz has driven in a run in three games this season (20.0%), including two games with multiple runs batted in.
+- De La Cruz has driven in a run in three games this year (18.8%), including two games with multiple runs batted in.

-- He has scored in four of 15 games so far this year.
+- He has scored a run in five of 16 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.